-Most people are super scared of the word budget.
-The word budget is often a dirty word in many households because people feel like a budget is going to suck the fun out of everything.
-It’ll be a hardcore fun sucker.
-This just isn’t the case.
-A budget doesn’t have to remove the fun from your life but failing to plan for fun in your budget can.
-A Zero-based budget allows for you to plan for everything you want to do and all of your financial goals.
-It’s a great place to start!
+Most people are scared of the word budget.
+It’s often seen as a dirty word in many households because people feel like a budget will just suck the fun out of everything.
+A budget doesn’t have to remove the fun from your life, but failing to plan for fun in your budget will!
+I love a zero-based budget because you can plan for exactly what you want and not have to sacrifice the fun stuff.

 What is a Zero-Based Budget?

 A Zero-Based Budget is an easy to use budgeting method where your income – expenses = zero.
 Sounds simple, right?
 That’s because it is.
 When working with a Zero-Based Budget you take the time each month to plan where every single penny of your income will go.
 This can sound super daunting at first, but don’t worry it’s not that complicated.

 This budget just plans where you’ll spend your income before you get your hands on it.
 The benefit of planning before you have the income is that you’re less likely to make impulse decisions if you already have a plan!

 How Does a Zero-Based Budget Work?

 The first step to a successful Zero-Based Budget is to estimate your total income for the month.
 This includes income from your employment, any government cheques that may come, child support, etc. If you live on an irregular income, you can take an average income for the past few months and see how far you can get.

 The next step is to figure out what expenses you’ll be working with.
 There are a few categories of expenses that you can have.

 - Housing (Mortgage/Rent)